ezEngine/docs-src/pages/docs/scenes/gizmos.md

 ### Modifiers

-* Hold `ALT` while dragging a gizmo to disable snapping.
+* Hold `SHIFT` while dragging a gizmo to disable snapping.

-* Hold `SHIFT` before clicking a gizmo to duplicate the object in place.
+* Hold `CTRL` before clicking a gizmo to duplicate the object in place.
 This works for all but the scale gizmo.

-* Hold `CTRL` while translating an object to move the camera in conjunction.

-All modifiers can be combined.

 ### Gizmos in Orthographic Views